OneKey-Network/addressability-framework/mvp-spec/security-signatures.md

 1. the signer computes the _signature input_ for the object to sign
    1. usually, different properties from the object are "joined together" with the special separator character `\u2063`
    2. but **each type of object has its own rule to calculate the signature input**.
-Refer to documentation these rules.
+Refer to the [model documentation](./model) for details on these rules.

 Example: